esturcke/hcc-613-blog/content/project/keynote.md

 Some feedback that I got again this week is that the user tried to use the watch as a touch screen.
-I am trying to keep the physical button interaction for style and usability reasons I talked about last week—and because I don't want this to become and Apple Watch—but I might have to reconsider this as well.
+I am trying to keep the physical button interaction for style and usability reasons I talked about last week—and because I don't want this to become an Apple Watch—but I might have to reconsider this as well.
 For now I am keeping the physical buttons and dials.
 In the end with Bond, I think style trumps.